wilsonsilva/digital-ocean-nkn-wallet-archiver/README.md

 # Digital Ocean NKN Wallet Archiver

 A script to backup my NKN wallets from VPS hosted in Digital Ocean.
+It downloads `wallet.json` and `wallet.pswd` via SSH and.
+The script can be configured to delete the droplets upon deletion.

-## Installation
+## Requirements

+1. Ruby
+2. Bundler
-The script assumes that your SSH client is configured to access droplets via SSH:
+3. An SSH client configured to access droplets via SSH:

 ```
 # ~/.ssh/config